 Jael Brooks, una enfermera registrada del Centro Médico St. Joseph en Yonkers, describió el impacto casi mortal que la pandemia de Coronavirus ha tenido en ella y otros trabajadores de la salud mientras que enfrentan la crisis en la región con el mayor número de casos confirmados en el condado de Westchester.
 Brooks dijo que con un colega cercana y un supervisor del hospital ahora en ventiladores, a ella se le ha dicho no oficialmente que atienda a los pacientes —muchos de ellos latinos—, sólo por cinco minutos para evitar contraer el virus.
 Brooks, originaria de Venezuela, envió un mensaje especial a la comunidad latina ya que a partir de esta semana, el pleno ascenso de la pandemia en el estado de Nueva York superará lo que los hospitales han visto hasta ahora.

-This week, in La Voz en Breve, journalists Mariel Fiori y Antonio Flores-Lobos went to Albany and interviewed Betsy Plum, a NY Immigration Coalition...
+This week, in La Voz en Breve, journalists Mariel Fiori y Antonio Flores-Lobos interview Yesenia Ruiz, a candidate to a doctorate degree from the...